 The 1962 hulls were made of cold moulded Makore plywood, superior to the fibreglass of those days, but rather brittle.
 By the early 1990s all the hulls looked like patchwork quilts beneath their coloured paintwork.
 The fittings had never been updated and spinnaker handling involved packing the sail in a bucket which then had to be clipped to the bow fairlead - an exciting chore which frequently resulted in bucket and all being hoisted!
 After some experiments, members were invited to try the first "modernised" boat during Easter 1993.
 As a result it was agreed to update the remaining nine.

 It was agreed that a fleet of twelve boats was a much better number than ten and the ten wooden hulls would be replaced progressively.
-The old wooden Scuttle, renamed Naomi, was kept as a spare Club boat, two were sold off into private ownership and the remainder cannibalised to provide keels, masts and fittings for the new boats.
+The old wooden Sheen, renamed Naomi, was kept as a spare Club boat, two were sold off into private ownership and the remainder cannibalised to provide keels, masts and fittings for the new boats.
 The old hulls were then cut up and auctioned off to provide much needed funds.
-The stern of Cynthia may still be seen today, adorning the outside wall of the neighbouring Old Fort Pub.
+The stern of Cynthia may still be seen today, adorning the wall of the outer deck by the AED.

 A few extra pictures and facts are included on the Pdf below.